Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

     fn drop(&mut self) {
         // Go through collection to remove this entry. if let Some(collection) = self.collection.get() {
-            let collection : &Collection<T> = unsafe { &*collection };
+            // Safety: the `Drop` impl of `Collection` guarantees that the weak ref we hold is valid. let collection : &Collection<T> = unsafe { &*collection };
             collection.objects.borrow_mut().retain(|ptr| ptr.addr() != self.addr());
         }